 - 2.1 There remain a range of external variables that have the potential to impact upon the Council over the course of the next budget period.
-These include, but are not necessarily limited to: - a) Coronavirus generally impacting across the organisation including on income, service levels and configuration, also potential demand for different types of public service; - b) Statutory Constraints The Secretary of State has the power to introduce regulations to "cap" the ability of the Town/Parish Council sector to raise the Precept above a set amount.
+These include, but are not necessarily limited to:- - a) Coronavirus potentially still impacting across the organisation including on income, service levels and configuration, also potential demand for different types of public service, recruitment and retention etc; - b) Statutory Constraints The Secretary of State has the power to introduce regulations to "cap" the ability of the Town/Parish Council sector to raise the Precept above a set amount.
 Whilst this is still a "reserve" power, the impact, if implemented, should not be under estimated. - c) VAT the Committee will also be aware of continuing uncertainty regarding the position of HMRC in connection with where markets (which can currently provide space without being subject to VAT) might be brought under the VAT provisions in respect of fees and charges.
-If successful, this would require changes in relation to the Pannier Market operating arrangements (potentially also the possibility of HMRC seeking to claw back previous year's tax from authorities presently operating within the law).
-There is also the complexity of VAT treatment in connection with the diverse range of projects run by the Council. - d) Economy last year it was reported; there continues to be a degree of uncertainty in the economy at both the national and regional level which has the potential to impact upon Council income streams: - i.
+If test cases were to be successful this would require changes in relation to operating arrangements and consequential costs, alongside the complexity of VAT treatment in connection with the diverse range of projects run by the Council. - d) Economy two years ago it was reported; there continues to be a degree of uncertainty in the economy at both the national and regional level which has the potential to impact upon Council income streams: - i.
 Historically the Pannier Market has continued to generate a consistent level of income in a challenging economic environment.
 However, there has been a change in traders, including some anchor businesses together with the necessary disruption caused by works undertaken to improve the Market and Surround.
-It remains to been seen
+It remains to been seen as to the extent to which income patterns return to historic norms. - ii.
+Commercial properties more generally it continues to be evident that tenant turnover has been running at higher than historic levels (with associated costs to the Landlord)

-- as to the extent to which income patterns return to historic norms. - ii.
-Commercial properties more generally it continues to be evident that tenant turnover has been running at higher than historic levels (with associated costs to the Landlord) and continuing downward pressure on the value of leases and lease terms.
+and continuing downward pressure on the value of leases and lease terms.

-Those trends have been accelerated by Coronavirus with (nationally) predictions of 30-40% of all markets closing, fundamental shifts to on-line shopping and stresses on high street businesses.
+Those trends were accelerated by Coronavirus with (nationally) predictions of 30-40% of all markets closing, fundamental shifts to on-line shopping and stresses on high street businesses.
 There is also the uncertainty around (notwithstanding the foregoing) the continuing impact of both the pandemic and associated safety measures on economic recovery.